Abu Dhabi employees in fix over losing Dubai life

 But analysts and industry experts say the policy is designed to help absorb a glut of new high-end homes in Abu Dhabi and revive state developers such as bailed-out Aldar.

 "Many new units have come up in Abu Dhabi, reaching the peak of its development cycle.
-The move is to create new demand and make sure the vacancy rates don't reach high levels," said Matthew Green, research head at property consultancy CBRE in Dubai.
+The move is to create new demand and make sure the vacancy rates don't reach high levels," said Matthew Green, research head at property consultancy C.B.
+Richard Ellis in Dubai.

 The Abu Dhabi government declined to comment on the rulings implications for the property market.